hulloanson/hullowheel-server/README.md

     - Now each frame averages 29 bytes gzipped, which contains the state of all 24 buttons and 3 axes (wheel, gas, brake).
 Perhaps send only the modified inputs?

 3. [ ] The only way to configure which port to listen to is to modify the code.
 Add argument support.
-4. [ ] Have to restart server and android app after disconnects.
+4. [x] Have to restart server and android app after disconnects.
 Probably due to UDP intricacies I'm not familiar with.
+    - Solved.
+Now the server auto-restarts on timeout

 ### Hope-to-have Features
 1. [ ] Runs on Windows